Edditoria/windows-initial-setup/README.md

 # Copyrights and Licenses

-Copyright (c) 2017 Edditoria.
+Copyright (c) 2017-2018 Edditoria.
 All rights reserved.

-Code released under the [MIT License](LICENSE.md).
+Code released under the [MIT License](LICENSE.txt).
 In other words, you can use it, share it, modify the codes and distribute your work for private and commercial use.
 Remember to share your works to me. :pizza:

 Thank to awesome developers.
 This project uses some third-party codes and binaries, which have their own licenses: